The Last Commencement: Dr. Jesse F. Millspaugh

 The Vermont Avenue campus embodied that ideal.
 It was arranged not unlike a civic plaza, a democratic space of open sightlines and proportion.
 In 1914 the main building was named Millspaugh Hall in recognition of his vision.
 Two years later, as his final class graduated, the structure stood complete, the architectural echo of his philosophy rendered in stone and sunlight.

 The 1916 graduation program now serves as both record and relic.
 Within its pages, the graduating class represents a cross-section of early twentieth-century Los Angeles: young women trained in art, literature, music, and domestic science, and men preparing for civic administration, manual training, and public service.
-Each name was a beginning.
+Each name marked a beginning.
 Among them was my great-grandmother, one of the last students to graduate under Dr. Millspaugh’s leadership.
-Her presence in that list bridges the private and the public, the intimate and the institutional.
-It connects my own lineage to the founding era of higher learning in California, to a moment when education, like restoration, was an act of faith in the future.
+Her presence bridges the private and the institutional, linking family memory to the founding era of higher learning in California.

 Dr. Millspaugh retired quietly that summer.
 His health was declining, yet his influence continued to resonate through those he had taught and inspired.
 The following year the school formally joined the University of California system, becoming its Southern Branch in 1919.
-The transformation of the Los Angeles State Normal School into UCLA was, in every sense, a continuation of his work, the architectural and intellectual foundation upon which modern education in Los Angeles was built.
-Today, the site where Millspaugh Hall once stood is part of the Los Angeles City College campus at 855 North Vermont Avenue, a few miles east of UCLA’s present location in Westwood.
-Though the original hall was demolished in the 1960s, the land remains a quiet testament to the early architecture of learning that shaped the city’s academic landscape.
+The transformation of the Los Angeles State Normal School into UCLA was a continuation of his work, the architectural and intellectual foundation upon which modern education in Los Angeles was built.
+Today, the site where Millspaugh Hall once stood forms part of the Los Angeles City College campus on North Vermont Avenue.
+Though the original hall was demolished in the 1960s, the ground retains the imprint of an early architecture of learning.

 When he passed away in 1920, former students and faculty gathered to honor his life’s work.
 They spoke of him not only as an administrator but as an architect of moral thought, a builder of frameworks both tangible and unseen.
 His portrait, painted by William Cogswell in 1896 and once thought lost, was rediscovered years later in the sealed tower of Millspaugh Hall.
-The rediscovery itself felt symbolic, a reminder that memory has a way of returning to light.
+Its return felt emblematic, a reminder that memory often survives quietly, awaiting recognition.

-For Acanthus Home, this document holds meaning beyond its historical value.
-It embodies the principle on which our atelier is founded: that the material world carries the imprint of the human spirit.
+This document holds meaning beyond its historical record.
 The folds of a graduation program, like the grain of a walnut cabinet or the worn carving of a chair, preserve the gestures of their makers and the intentions of their age.
-To restore is not to erase the past but to give it continuity.
-Just as a nineteenth-century settee can be renewed to live within a modern interior, this century-old program continues to speak through the hands that preserved it.
+To restore is not to erase the past but to allow it to continue.
+Just as a nineteenth-century settee can be renewed to live within a modern interior, this century-old program remains legible through the care that preserved it.

 Next